Casting for Club Foot

 - shorter intervals indicate worse deformity;

-- the degree of resistance of the navicular to be moved away from the medial malleolus correlates with the severity of the deformity.
+- degree of resistance of navicular to be moved away from medial malleolus correlates with severity of deformity.

 - improvements from manipulation are maintained by immobilizing the foot in a plaster cast for five to seven days;